amannj/comtradeRggregator/README.md

 `comtradeRggregator` is written in a way to minimise the cases where you run into usage limits imposed by the Comtrade API with an unregistered guest account.
-With that said, having a registered account can speed up the download process considerably as the limits for unauthenticated , i.e. guest accounts, are restricted to 100 requests per hour (per IP address or authenticated user).
+With that said, having a registered account can speed up the download process considerably as the limits for unauthenticated, i.e. guest accounts, are restricted to 100 requests per hour (per IP address or authenticated user).
 Consequently, it is advisable that you obtain an authentication code (token) for large bulk downloads.
 You can